 - The main aim of Prevent is to stop people from becoming terrorists or supporting violent extremism. - At the heart of Prevent is safeguarding children and adults.
-Providing early intervention to protect and divert people away from being drawn into terrorist activity is crucial.

-Prevent addresses all forms of extremism but continues to ensure resources and effort are allocated on the basis of threats to our national security.
+Providing early intervention to protect and divert people away from being drawn into terrorist activity is crucial. - Prevent addresses all forms of extremism but continues to ensure resources and efforts are allocated based on threats to our national security.